mriphysics/Multiband-RF/README.md

 ## Singleband examples
+This section will discuss how to use the `dz_single_example` script.

 ### A usual singleband refocusing pulse (linear-phase, designed with CVX)
 The most common parameters you would want to change are near the top.